chpc-tech-eval/scc/tutorial1/README.md

 ## Introduction to Basic Linux Administration

+If you've managed to successfully build and deploy your VM instance, and you managed to successfully associate and attach a floating IP bridged over your internal interface, you are finally ready to connect to your newly created instance.

 ### Accessing your VM Using SSH vs the OpenStack Web Console (VNC)

-The VMs are running the **CentOS 8 minimal** operating system.
-This means that they do not contain a graphical environment for you to use a mouse and keyboard with.
-You will only be able to manipulate the operating system using the command line, or terminal.
+The VMs are running minimalist, cloud-based operating systems that are not packaged with a graphical desktop environment.
+You are required to interact with the VM instance using text prompts, through a [Command-Line Interface (CLI)](https://en.wikipedia.org/wiki/Command-line_interface).

 By default, you can only access the VMs using the `root` user account.
 The default password for this account is **123qwe**.